top of page

 240-428-0465

-Quiara collaborates with individuals to reframe thoughts, instill hope, improve self awareness, have self-compassion, gain clarity, feel empowered and build resilience.
+Fatima collaborates with individuals to reframe thoughts, instill hope, improve self awareness, have self-compassion, gain clarity, feel empowered and build resilience.
 She's knowledgeable and passionate about cultural and identity related issues and provides counseling to address the needs of those who face discrimination, oppression and systemic negligence.
 You'll explore and address how a diagnosis and daily experiences affect thoughts, mood, behavior, relationships and self-esteem and identify unique strategies to alleviate or eliminate the effects of these things.

-Fiona supports the treatment and prevention of mental health disorders in adolescents, couples and families, young adults and those in middle adulthood.
+Sydnee supports the treatment and prevention of mental health disorders in adolescents, couples and families, young adults and those in middle adulthood.
 Her clients work through confusion about identities, discontentment about career, decreased motivation or concentration, persistent worry or rumination and sadness.
 She teaches regulation, mindfulness communication, behavioral and cognitive skills from Cognitive Behavioral Therapy (CBT), Dialectical Behavior Therapy (DBT), solution-focused, psychodynamic, family systems work, Acceptance and commitment therapy (ACT therapy) and more.

 Krystal King, LGPC